Diverse Beam Search: Decoding Diverse Solutions from Neural Sequence Models: Experiments

 \section{Experiments}

 We first explain the baselines and evaluation metrics used in this paper.
 Next, we proceed to the analysis of the effects of DBS parameters.
-Further, we report results on image-captioning, machine translation and visual question generation.
-Although results are reported on these tasks, it should be noted that DBS is a task-agnostic algorithm that can replace BS to decode diverse solutions.
+Further, we report results on image-captioning, machine translation and visual question generation. \ar{In the context of image-grounded language generation tasks, we additionally study the role of diversity with varying \emph{complexity} of the image.} Although results are reported on these tasks, it should be noted that DBS is a task-agnostic algorithm that can replace BS to decode diverse solutions.

 \xhdr{Baselines.} We compare with beam search and the following existing methods: \begin{compactenum}[ -] \item \cite{li_arxiv16}: This work modifies BS by introducing an intra-sibling rank.
 For each partial solution, the set of $|\calV|$ continuations are sorted and assigned intra-sibling ranks $k\in[L]$ in order of decreasing log-probabilities, $\theta_t(y_t)$.
 The log-probability of an extenstion is then reduced in proportion to its rank, and continuations are re-sorted under these modified log-probabilities to select the top-B \emph{diverse} beam extensions. \item \cite{li_arxiv15}: These models are decoded using a modified objective, $P(\mathbf{y}|x) - \lambda U(\mathbf{y})$, where $U(\mathbf{y})$ is an unconditioned target sequence model.
 This additional term penalizes generic input independent decoding. \end{compactenum} Both works use secondary mechanisms such as \emph{re-rankers} to pick a single solution from the generated lists.
 As we are interested in evaluating the quality of the generated lists and in isolating the gains due to diverse decoding, we do not implement any re-rankers.
 Instead, we simply sort the list based on log-probability.
 We compare to our own implementations of these methods as none are publicly available.